 5. All other claims are dismissed.

 The complainant challenges the decision not to renew her fixed-term contract on the grounds of unsatisfactory performance.

-complaint allowed in part; decision quashed; non-renewal of contract; unsatisfactory service
+complaint allowed; decision quashed; non-renewal of contract; unsatisfactory service

 The Tribunal has consistently held that the executive head of an international organization, when taking a decision on an internal appeal that departs from the recommendations made by the appeals body, to the detriment of the employee concerned, must adequately state the reasons for not following those recommendations (see, for example, Judgments 2339, consideration 5, 2699, consideration 24, 3208, consideration 11, 3695, consideration 9, or 3830, considerations 6 and 8).

 duty to substantiate decision; internal appeals body; executive head; impugned decision; motivation

 The Tribunal has consistently held that international organizations have wide discretion in deciding whether or not to renew fixed-term contracts.
 Such decisions are therefore subject to only limited review by the Tribunal, which will interfere only if a decision was taken in breach of applicable rules on competence, form or procedure, if it was based on a mistake of fact or of law, if an essential fact was overlooked, if a clearly mistaken conclusion was drawn from the facts, or if there was abuse of authority (see, for example, Judgments 1262, consideration 4, 3586, consideration 6, 3679, consideration 10, 3743, consideration 2, or 3932, consideration 21).

 fixed-term; non-renewal of contract; judicial review; discretion